PA's New Raspberry Pi competition

-One of the most exciting innovations of recent years is the Raspberry Pi.
-This affordable credit-card sized computer aims to educate the next generation of software and hardware engineers in programming.
-Recognising its potential, we teamed up with the Raspberry Pi Foundation to launch an annual competition that challenges school children, students and programmers to use a Raspberry Pi to make the world a better place: from innovating to help the environment to improving health and well-being.
+The Raspberry Pi is one of the most exciting innovations of recent years.
+This affordable, credit-card-sized computer aims to inspire the next generation of software and hardware engineers to develop their programming skills and take an active interest in innovating across many industries.
+Recognising its potential, we launched the PA Raspberry Pi competition – an annual contest that challenges school children and college students to put their programming skills to the test and use the Raspberry Pi to make the world a better place: from innovating to help the environment, to improving health and wellbeing.

 - PA’s Primary School Award: academic years 4-6